evanacox/honors-forum-project/docs/index.md

 On the sidebar, the components of the project can be found.

 The "Crash Course" section has a series of articles that answer the three numbered questions above.

-The "Compiler Design"
+It's about how *a* compiler works internally, without specifically focusing on any one compiler.
+It's meant to detail how a simplified (imaginary but mostly accurate) compiler works internally and how it goes from source code to machine code in a way that's relatively understandable.

+The "Compiler Design" section is written specifically to detail how *this* compiler works, what decisions it made, and what could be done better.

+The "Gallium Language" section is a collection of short pages that document the actual Gallium programming language (this is the language that my compiler implemented).